 - Login to the system as an HR manager or HR admin.

 - On the Homepage, click on the Leave tab.
-The Leave Details page appears on the screen with the Data Filter section, as shown in Figure 7.
+The Leave Details page appears on the screen with the Filter section.

-3. Click on the Plus + sign corresponding to the Manage groups dropdown.
-A dialog box appears as shown in Figure 8.
+3. Click on the +Filter button and click Add button on the dialog box that appears as shown in Figure 6.

-4. Specify the name of the new group (as New York employees) in the Step 1: Specify a unique name field.
+4. Specify the name of the new group (as New York employees) in the Specify a unique name field.

-5. In the Step 2: Identify employees section, multiple filters are available (such as employment type, gender, designation, grade, department, job category and location).
+5. In the Identify employees section, multiple filters are available (such as employment type, gender, designation, grade, department, job category and location).

 Apply filters to select employees.
 Each filter has multiple options.
 Click on the Select some options textbox for each filter and select the appropriate options from the dropdown.
 You can select multiple options.